stakater/stakater-workshop/docs/6-secret-management-in-saap/3-lets-deploy.md

 # Lets deploy our application
 > Forecastle : https://forecastle-stakater-forecastle.apps.devtest.vxdqgl7u.kubeapp.cloud/

 In this section, we will deploy the `Nordmart Review UI` Application. `Nordmart Review UI` is a light weight application for management of product reviews.
 This application also requires backend `Nordmart Review` which is already deployed in your Tenant.
-This application implements review functionality for the products; it provides CRUDS API for reviews.
+This application implements review functionality for the products; it provides CRUD API for reviews.

 1. Log In to the cluster & open `<TENANT_NAME>-dev` project from projects.
 Navigate to `Networking > Routes` from sidebar and copy the `review` route.